ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_2.md

 But wait there is even more!
 Andrew also created **self.runatsunset(The_function_you want_to_start, offset, kwargs) :one:** and **self.run_at_sunrise(The_function_you want_tostart, offset, kwargs) :one:**
 I think you understand that this could be used as trigger, so in our initialize function.
-Don't be scared from the word **kwargs (2)**.
+Don't be scared from the word **kwargs :two:**.
 It is not klingon language or so (yeah I am a startrek fan) Kwargs is a python word that is used on a place where you can use several variables you want to pass to the function.
 So at that place you can give something to your function.
 Maybe you like to give a description or a color for your lights.
 I don't use it a lot actually, but it is there.
 Do you think that's all?
 Not in AppDaemon.
 We also have: **self.sunup() :one:** and **self.sun_down() :one:** So we can check if the sun is up or down without calculating or thinking.